-The Saaristomeri.utu.fi website (Saaristomeri means Archipelago Sea in Finnish) is administered by the Archipelago Research Institute, University of Turku, Finland.
-On this website we offer online data on weather and sea water quality at the Archipelago Sea as well as live stream of an osprey nest, located on the island of Seili.
-The site is meant to serve everyone interested in nature and knowledge backed by research.
-The services are produced in collaboration with the Turku University of Applied Sciences and other stakeholders.
-Please visit each page for further information.
+The Saaristomeri.utu.fi website, Saaristomeri, which translates to the Archipelago Sea in Finnish, is under the administration of the Archipelago Research Institute at the University of Turku, Finland.
+Our website provides online data regarding weather conditions and seawater quality in the Archipelago Sea, along with a live stream from an osprey nest located on Seili Island.
+Our platform is designed to cater to anyone with an interest in nature and knowledge underpinned by rigorous research.
+These services are the result of collaboration with the Turku University of Applied Sciences and various other stakeholders.
+Please explore our pages for further information.

-The Institute participates in multidisciplinary research of the Baltic Sea, with a special focus on the Archipelago Sea.
-Additionally, we conduct long-term environmental monitoring and offer a number of research and teaching services and support to researchers, teachers, and students.
-Our own research chiefly comprises of projects studying the biological and geological condition of the Archipelago Sea.
-Most of the research in Seili is done in cooperation with other research groups within and outside the University of Turku.
-For more information, please visit our homepage.
+Our institute actively engages in multidisciplinary research of the Baltic Sea, with a particular emphasis on the Archipelago Sea.
+Additionally, we conduct extensive, long-term environmental monitoring and provide a wide array of research and educational services, supporting researchers, educators, and students.
+Our research primarily centers on projects investigating the biological and geological aspects of the Archipelago Sea.
+Much of our research is carried out in collaboration with both internal and external research groups, both within and beyond the University of Turku.
+For more in-depth information, please visit our homepage.

 The Archipelago Research Institute is part of the Finnish marine research infrastructure consortium FINMARI, coordinated by SYKE marine research centre.